A new pro women's hockey league is set to launch in January with 6 teams in North America

 The new league is expected to bring together North America’s most accomplished female players as well as players from Europe and Asia who have played in the PHF.
 Carey and PWHPA chief Jayna Hefford are expected to have leadership roles.

-The PWHPA was certified as a union this spring and has completed negotiations on a collective bargaining agreement.
+The PWHPA, which was certified as a union this spring, has completed negotiations on a collective bargaining agreement.
 A 62-page CBA was presented to PWHPA members on Thursday night, and they have until Sunday night to ratify it and the new league’s constitution, according to a person familiar with the details who spoke to The Associated Press on condition of anonymity before the deal was announced.

-If approved, the deal will run through 2031 and features a minimum salary of $35,000 for players on active rosters, the person said.
+If approved, the deal will run through 2031 and features a salary range of $35,000 to $80,000 for players on active rosters, the person said Friday.
+Rosters are expected to include 23 players.

+Kasten said the league was waiting at least a month before releasing details — many of which are still being worked out.

+“We’re going to pick a name soon, we’re going to get a logo, we’re going to land on our cities, we’re going to pick our venues, we’re going to come out with our schedule,” Kasten said.

 In the meantime, existing PHF player contracts have been voided, though an agreement is in place to pay those under contract a portion of their salary through September, two people with knowledge of the information told AP.
-Some players are losing out on contracts they signed worth more than $150,000 over two seasons.

-The higher salaries helped the PHF attract several high-profile international players as the league headed toward its ninth season, including Switzerland’s Alina Muller, Sweden’s Emma Soderberg and former Finland goalie and ex-PWHPA board member Noora Raty.
+One of the people said players will receive half their salaries or $5,000, whichever is greater, and that there will be $1 million earmarked to spread around to those who do not make one of the new teams.

+“Our hearts definitely go out to their players and staff because we know what it’s like to have a league fold and get that phone call,” Nurse said.
+“It’s a tough day.
+It’s a bittersweet day.”

 North American women’s pro hockey has seen leagues come and go, with the Canadian Women's Hockey League folding in 2019 after 12 seasons featuring some of the best players in the world.
 Dani Rylan Kearney launched the National Women's Hockey League in 2015 as an investor-funded, four-team league, but it scuffled at times and was later rebranded as the PHF.